Oklahoma bid for Guard exception to vaccine mandate denied | Federal News Network

 First to be impacted could be members of Oklahoma’s Air Guard, who have until Dec.
 2 to get vaccinated under a deadline set by the Air Force.
 Lingering questions include whether unvaccinated Air Guard members reporting for their monthly drill in December or January will be required to get a shot, or be sent home or reassigned if they refuse.

-Stitt’s spokeswoman, Carly Atchison, has said that about 89% of the state’s Air Guard — estimated at more than 2,000 troops — has been vaccinated.
+Stitt spokeswoman Carly Atchison has said that about 89% of the state’s Air Guard — estimated at more than 2,000 troops — has been vaccinated.
 A military official said that the Air Guard rate is expected to reach about 95% by the December deadline.
 The official spoke on condition of anonymity to discuss statistics not yet public.

 Austin’s decision was widely expected, since the Pentagon has argued for months that the vaccine is critical to maintaining a ready force that can deploy on a moment’s notice to protect the nation.
 Defense leaders say that as defense chief, Austin can set medical requirements for the military, including the Guard and Reserve, and that governors don’t have the authority to relieve troops of those requirements.